kaushang/Tablytics/README.md

   Choose between a modern dark theme or a classic light theme for comfortable viewing.

 - 📊 **Visual Analytics Tab**
-  Analyze your browsing habits visually in a pie chart.
+  The pie chart highlights top 10 websites by time spent, making it easy to spot where your hours go and providing a clear visual breakdown of your browsing habits .

 ---